-David W. Mozingo, M.D., is an associate professor of surgery and anesthesiology and director of The UF Health Burn Center.
-Together with Winston Richards M.D., hand surgeon for the Burn Unit and Elizabeth A. Beierle-Chen M.D., assistant professor of pediatric surgery and medical director for pediatric burns and wound care, the UF Health Burn Center continues its philosophy that a team approach is the key to saving lives.
+David W. Mozingo, M.D., is a professor of surgery and anesthesiology and director of the UF Health Shands Burn Center.
+Together with Saleem Islam M.D., professor, chief of pediatric surgery and medical director for pediatric burns and wound care, the UF Health Shands Burn Center continues its philosophy that a team approach is the key to saving lives.

 History of leadership